This information describes what hospice care is and how it can help you and your caregiver(s).Back to top

 Who pays for hospice care?

 Medicare, Medicaid, and most health insurance plans pay for hospice services.
-Our nurse case managers can help you, and your caregiver figure out the insurance steps you’ll need to know to get your care set up and paid for.
+Your nurse case managers can help you and your caregiver figure out how to get your hospice care set up and paid for.

-In most situations, hospice will provide a home health aide or nurse for a few days per week.
-If you or your caregiver feel that you need more help than what’s given, you may need to hire a full-time home health aide or think about moving to an inpatient center.
-Insurance may not always cover this, so it’s important to check with your plan.Back to top
+In most situations, your hospice care will include visits from a home health aide a few days a week and visits from a nurse about once a week.
+If you or your caregiver need more help than what’s given, you may need to hire a full-time home health aide or think about moving to an inpatient facility.
+Insurance may not always cover this, so it’s important to check with your insurance company and hospice team.

 How can I learn more about hospice?

-Your case manager can answer any questions you have about hospice care.
-If needed, a social worker can also talk with you about your feelings about starting hospice care.
+Your nurse case manager can answer any questions you have about hospice care.
+A social worker can also talk with you about your feelings about starting hospice care.

-Provides information about hospice care including finding a care provider, frequently asked questions (FAQs), and more information on payment.Back to top
+This organization provides information about hospice care, including finding a care provider, frequently asked questions, and paying for your care.